yrwq/dotfiles/README.md

     cp .fonts ~/.fonts/ -r
     ```

+I have a lot of wallpapers, so i maintain another repository for them [here](https://github.com/yrwq/walls)

-    Before using my config you should change the default applications, in `rc.lua` and `apps.lua`
+Before using my config you should change the default applications, in `rc.lua` and `apps.lua`.

+You can get a list of all the keybindings, just press `Super + P` in awesome.

 # Software